solana-foundation/solana-improvement-documents/proposals/0005-account-level-base-fees-with-frequency-incentive.md

 supply of block space far exceeds the supply created by the validators.

 Economically, it makes sense that in times of low utilization, the cost to use blockspace would also be low.
-However, with base bees currently set at a small fraction of a penny, the cost to utilize blockspace is below what most blockchain users are willing to pay.
+However, with base fees currently set at a small fraction of a penny, the cost to utilize blockspace is below what most blockchain users are willing to pay.
 This is evidenced by many users of other chains paying fees several orders of magnitude higher than this even in times